 Still…what if something happens?

 Of course, there is no way to guarantee that your dog won’t have health problems down the road.
-Just like humans, dogs can have a number of diseases or sicknesses.
-Some of them will be due to catching something contagious and others will be because of a genetic issue.
-Some issues that rarely happen to Sloughis – but do happen – include heart murmurs, hypothyroidism and medication intolerance (if this happens, your dog may need further treatment).
+Just like humans, dogs can have several diseases or sicknesses.
+Some will be due to catching something contagious, and others will be because of a genetic issue.
+Some issues that rarely happen to Sloughis – but do happen – include heart murmurs, hypothyroidism, and medication intolerance (if this happens, your dog may need further treatment).

 This is why…